denoland/manual/runtime/http_server_apis.md

 users to create robust and performant web servers in Deno.

-The API tries to leverage as much of the web standards as is possible as well as tries to be simple and straight forward.
+The API tries to leverage as much of the web standards as is possible as well as tries to be simple and straightforward.

 > ℹ️ These APIs were stabilized in Deno 1.13 and no longer require `--unstable`
 > flag.